dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/feedback.md

 ---
 layout: default-layout
 Title: Feedback - Dynamsoft Core Module Android Edition API Reference
-Description: The class DSFeedback of Dynamsoft Core Module provides methods to trigger feedbacks from the hardware, such as vibrate and beep.
+Description: The class Feedback of Dynamsoft Core Module provides methods to trigger feedbacks from the hardware, such as vibrate and beep.
 Keywords: feedback, Java, Kotlin
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# DSFeedback
+# Feedback

-The `DSFeedback` class provides methods to trigger feedbacks from the hardware, such as vibrate and beep.
+The `Feedback` class provides methods to trigger feedbacks from the hardware, such as vibrate and beep.

 ## Definition